-A Readability Score Software Makes it Easy
+Readability Score Software Makes it Easy

 For our analysis, we used VT Writer for Doc, Web and Text analysis.
-The nice thing is that it flags issues at paragraph level and it’s free.
-There is also a paid version which generates some nice reports.
-But we were fine with just the free version.
+The nice thing is that it flags issues at the paragraph level and it’s free.

 A brand that does it right